isc-projects/kea/doc/guide/dhcp4-srv.rst

                // and it must be unique among all shared networks.
                "name": "my-secret-lair-level-1",

-               // The subnet selector can be specifed at the shared network level.
+               // The subnet selector can be specified at the shared network level.
                // Subnets from this shared network will be selected for directly
                // connected clients sending requests to server's "eth0" interface.
                "interface": "eth0",